Strategic Transportation Safety Plan Toolkit for Tribal Governments

 A Strategic Transportation Safety Plan is a document that communicates the story of transportation safety in your communities and how you will address transportation safety needs in these communities.
 A plan should cover all relevant travel modes (roads, trails, marine, air) and should not be focused on the requirements of funding sources, but on a comprehensive strategy that will address your Tribe's transportation safety goals.

 There are many different ways to approach the development of a Strategic Transportation Safety Plan; this toolkit is just one example.
 Its use is optional and intended as an aid in the planning process.
 We believe with these tools, you can develop your own plan in many cases, but realize you may want to hire a consultant to help.
-We'll update this toolkit later in the year, especially as we begin to receive examples of completed plans.

 To help you develop a Strategic Transportation Safety Plan, we've developed a toolkit that includes several resources: